-Once, Agra was the capital of the Mughal Empire.
-It is located on the bank of River Yamuna in the northern state of Uttar Pradesh.
-From Delhi, the capital of India, it is 200 kilometers away on the south.
-It is the most populous city of Uttar Pradesh.
-The brilliant architectural monuments, forts, and palaces from the 17th century are the sight to see.
-Taj Mahal, the seventh wonder of the world is situated in Agra.
+As soon as, Agra was the capital of the Mughal Empire.
+It’s positioned on the financial institution of River Yamuna within the northern state of Uttar Pradesh.
+From Delhi, the capital of India, it’s 200 kilometers away on the south.
+It’s the most populous metropolis of Uttar Pradesh.
+The good architectural monuments, forts, and palaces from the 17th century are the sight to see.
+Taj Mahal, the seventh surprise of the world is located in Agra.

 There is no doubt; the city of Agra has the best ancient architectural wonders.
 Itmad-Ud-Daula Tomb is one amongst them.
 Located across the River Yamuna was built by the Empress Nur Jahan in 1622, in the memory of her Father Mirza Ghiyaz Beg.
 It resembles the shape of a jewel box and it is set in a garden.
 The walls are made up of white marble, and the precious stones are encrusted in the tomb.
 One must visit this place.
 It may not be as huge as Taj Mahal, but is truly a masterpiece and was built way before Taj Mahal.